José Guadalupe Posada: Career as artist

 In 1883, following his success, he was hired as a teacher of lithography at the local Preparatory School.
 The shop flourished until 1888 when a disastrous flood hit the city.
 He subsequently moved to Mexico City.
 His first regular employment in the capital was with La Patria Ilustrada, whose editor was Ireneo Paz, the grandfather of the later famed writer Octavio Paz.
 He later joined the staff of a publishing firm owned by Antonio Vanegas Arroyo and while at this firm he created a prolific number of book covers and illustrations.
 Much of his work was also published in sensationalistic broadsides depicting various current events.

 From the outbreak of the Mexican Revolution in 1910 until his death in 1913, Posada worked tirelessly in the press.
 The works he completed in his press during this time allowed him to develop his artistic prowess as a draftsman, engraver and lithographer.
 At the time he continued to make satirical illustrations and cartoons featured in the magazine, El Jicote.
-He played a crucial role for the government during the presidency of Francisco I Madero and during the campaign of Emiliano Zapata.
+He played a crucial role in the government during the presidency of Francisco I Madero and during the campaign of Emiliano Zapata.

 Notable works

 Posada's best known works are his calaveras.
 His most famous and influential work is the La Calavera Catrina, which was first published posthumously in a 1913 broadside.
 Catrina was probably intended as a satirical portrait of Mexican elites who were imitating European fashions, but the text, which was not written by the artist, satirized working class vendors of chickpeas.
 Posada's Catrina image appeared in several other broadsides.
-It was elaborated into full figure by the muralist Diego Rivera.
-Catrina is now the most widespread image associated with Day of the Dead.
+It was elaborated into a full figure by the muralist Diego Rivera.
+Catrina is now the most widespread image associated with the Day of the Dead.

 Later life and death

 Largely forgotten by the end of his life, José Guadalupe Posada died in 1913 of gastroenteritis.
 Three of his neighbors certified his death, although only one of them knew his full name.
-He reportedly died penniless and was buried in an unmarked pauper's grave.
+He reportedly died penniless and was ultimately buried in an unmarked pauper's grave.